osu-cascades/hackbot/README.md

 12. Hack...

 [1] _the !search command requires a Google API key from the [Google API Console](https://console.developers.google.com) and the !weather command requires an API key from [OpenWeather.org](https://openweathermap.org/)_

+## Suggested Workflow

+In a nutshell, work in the [dev](https://github.com/osu-cascades/hackbot/tree/dev) branch and don't merge to [master](https://github.com/osu-cascades/hackbot/tree/master) unless:

+1. You've communicated your changes to others and given folks a _little_ time to respond (or ideally, do a code review).
+2. Your changes are innocuous.

+In all cases, be sure to run the test suite to make sure all tests pass. _All tests should be passing before you merge dev to master_.

+You should embrace testing. _hackbot_ uses the [Jest](https://facebook.github.io/jest/) test framework.
+Have two console panes open: one for running and watching the test suite, and the other for everything else you need to do.
+You can run the test suite once with `npm test`.
+Once you get tired of running `npm test` manually, use the watcher by running `npm test -- --watch`.
+It is sweet and people will think you are a super hacker.

 ## References